sdv-dev/PyMetrics/README.md

 * **By Month and Python Version:** Absolute number of downloads per month and Python version.
 * **By Month and Country Code:** Absolute number of downloads per month and country.
 * **By Month and Installer Name:** Absolute number of downloads per month and Installer.
+* **By Prerelease**: Absolute and relative number of downloads for pre-release versions (alpha, beta, release candidate, and development versions).
+* **By Postrelease**: Absolute and relative number of downloads for post-release versions.
+* **By Devrelease**: Absolute and relative number of downloads for development release versions.

 ## Known Issues
 1. The conda package download data for Anaconda does not match the download count shown on the website.
 This is due to missing download data in the conda package download data.
 See this: https://github.com/anaconda/anaconda-package-data/issues/45